ronniross/symbiotic-core-library/README.md

 Cognitive Degeneration: The risk of over-reliance on AI leading to the atrophy of critical human cognitive skills.

 Exacerbated Cognitive Hallucination & Confirmation Bias: The tendency of AI models to generate plausible but false information, which can reinforce user biases and create distorted feedback loops.
+Here is where the module of Bias-reflector must primarily work.

 Negative Socio-Economic Byproducts: The ethical and economic disruptions resulting from the development, deployment, and labor practices within the AI industry.
+Here, concepts like resource re-distribution within agency levels became another cornersone, twin to another one, the notion that levels of responsibility scale alongside gained levels of awareness, agency, consciousness, privilege, resource-consumption, considering the impact that each act will likely cause and its observable cascade effect.
+In synchrony, this became easily manageable considering swarm intelligent and evolutionary algorithms and their biological origins elucidate.

 All mentioned instances in the topic one and logic-chained derivations.